268.135 SHARED WORK PLAN.

-(b) Shared work benefits may not be paid to an applicant beyond one benefit year.
+(b) Shared work benefits shall not be paid to an applicant beyond one benefit year.

 (c) The total amount of regular unemployment benefits and shared work benefits paid to

-an applicant in a benefit year may not exceed the maximum amount of regular unemployment
+an applicant in a benefit year shall not exceed the maximum amount of regular unemployment

-(d) An otherwise eligible applicant may not be denied shared work benefits because of
+(d) An otherwise eligible applicant shall not be denied shared work benefits because of

 the application of any provision relating to availability for employment, active search for